 The MDM Program’s xR Prototyping lab is intended to support projects and partnerships with developers categorizing themselves within the xR umbrella.
 The prototyping lab is dedicated to creating an adaptive xR prototyping pipeline.
 The xR Prototyping Lab is in itself, be a working prototype, intended to align research interests with other companies.

-Four partners are working with this dedicated student team on a series of rapid xR prototyping sprints this summer:
+Five partners are working with this dedicated student team on a series of rapid xR prototyping sprints this summer:

 Combining technology and arts, Small Stage is a non-profit platform that has produced dance experiences for many years and is now introducing virtual dance experiences, “blending art and technology for a brand new way to experience dance.”
 Together with small stage our goal is to prototype an Augmented Reality (AR) pipeline to show one or more ways that virtual dance can be presented in a public space.